StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-04-01-FN-setup-rpc.md

 dotnet run -server=1 -rpcuser=user -rpcpassword=pass
 ```

 Now the RPC server is active.
 Depending on how you develop your application you can decide whether to use the RPC server or the API.
-The API has more commands, and allows for RPC calls directly, so for many use cases it is better to use the API.